davidfstr/dafoster.net/projects/crystal-web-archiver/index.md

     .download-links li { margin-bottom: 0.5em; }

 ---
-**Crystal** is a free tool that downloads high-fidelity copies of websites for long-term archival and offline viewing.
+**Crystal** is a tool that downloads high-fidelity copies of websites for long-term archival and offline viewing.

 It works best on traditional websites made of distinct pages using